ASU-EGR304-2025-F-201/ASU-EGR304-2025-F-201.github.io/docs/02-Team-Organization.md

 ## Team Charter

+As a team, we discussed what our priorities were from this class and team project, and distilled our ideas into a Team Charter.
+This comprises our goals and aspirations for the scope of our project.

-Team 201 is dedicated to designing and producing the highest quality products for our customers.
+"Team 201 is dedicated to designing and producing the highest quality products for our customers.
 We value growing our individual skills and incorporating those skills to create a stronger, cohesive team.
-Team 201 prioritizes providing solutions to and solving the problems of our customers.
+Team 201 prioritizes providing solutions to and solving the problems of our customers."

 ## Product Mission Statement